February 3, 2023

 18 Min.
 Read

-Digistore24 has put together a comprehensive guide on picking the best traffic sources for affiliate marketing to help you make more informed decisions and start making more affiliate sales as quickly as possible.
+Digistore24 has put together a comprehensive guide on picking the best traffic sources for affiliate marketing to help you make more informed decisions and start making more sales as quickly as possible.

-A good affiliate marketing strategy often boils down to picking the right traffic sources for promoting affiliate offers.
+A good strategy often boils down to picking the right traffic sources for promoting affiliate offers.
 You can have the best affiliate marketing product or offer ready to promote, with everything from content to pricing and upsell options perfectly set up, but if you don’t know which part of the internet to utlize & send it to and which outlet to use, you’re basically shooting yourself in the foot.

-You can’t just throw affiliate links left and right without having a solid outreach strategy.
+You can’t just throw your affiliate link left and right without having a solid outreach strategy.
 Choosing the best channel, whether it is email, social media advertising or YouTube video ads, is critical to your business’ success.
 Building a strong audience and loyal customer base takes time and effort, and a good chunk of it has to do with your ability to properly target them.

-The good news is, there are dozens of affiliate marketing traffic sources you can tap into depending on the offer you’re promoting, the target audience you wish to reach, and the type of content you’re creating.
+The good news is, there are dozens of traffic sources you can tap into depending on the offer you’re promoting, the target audience you wish to reach, and the type of content you’re creating.
 The bad news… you need to figure out which channel will work best for you and the niches you’re working with.

 In case you need a short-list with all the highlights, here you go.
 This is everything we’re exploring in this blog post: